dherrera-code/Weather-Forecast-App/README.md

 #Daniel Herrera

-Weather Sprint Day 1 (12/15): Initialized Repo, started structuring the layout of the webpages and implemented a function to grab data from the weather API and console.log the data.
+Weather Sprint Day 1 (12/15): Initialized Repo, re-created the structure of both weather pages and created ID tags for all necessary HTML Elements within HOME Page.
+Implemented a function to call API data from OpenWEather API!

-Todays goals: complete structure and API calls into console.
+Todays goals: complete structure and API calls into console. (complete)

-Notes from client:
+Notes from Pallavi:
     Two pages:
     Search bar has no dropdown
     Home will use geolocation at start!